top of page

 5. Teams must have a clear video clip of each fish with control item in picture in order to count.
 Video clips submitted without control item will not be counted.
 Videos of fish that cannot be identified by one of the three judges as an approved species will not be counted as a "catch."

-6. The greatest number of species caught wins the tournament.
-Point values associated with each species will only apply to the scoring system in the event of a tie in number of species successfully caught and released between 2 or more teams.
+6. The greatest number of points, calculated by points per species caught wins the tournament.
+Total number of species caught will only apply to the scoring system in the event of a tie in number of points scored 2 or more teams.

 7. Safe & sustainable handling of fish must be practiced at all times!
 This is a catch and release tournament so all fish must be released back to the water.
 Any videos of fish in the dirt, on land, hanging from tippet, or improperly handled will not be counted.
 When in doubt have your partner film the fish in the net before he or she captures the safe release of the fish.